sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-session.rst

 Accessing REST API using Python and Session
 ==================

-Fire Insights REST APIs can be accessed with Python.
+Sparkflows REST APIs can be accessed with Python.
 This page provides two examples of accessing the REST API's with Python.

 Get List of Processors
 ----------------------

-The below code in Python gets the list of Processors in Fire Insights using the REST API and prints them out.
+The below code in Python gets the list of Processors in Sparkflows using the REST API and prints them out.

 .. code-block:: python
    :linenos: